+While orderly coin systems of size 3, 4, and 5 provide a foundation for the subject, they yield limited intuition about larger coin systems.
+Thus the result for six coin values is critical in the development of more general results.

+We independently found a characterization of orderly coin systems with six coins which simplifies the above characterization.
+While the characterization of Miyashiro and Suzuki splits into two cases depending on whether or not the coin system $(1, c_2, c_3, c_4, c_5)$ is orderly, we split into four cases as follows.

-A useful way to study coin systems is through considering their prefix coin systems.
-Given any orderly coin system $\mathcal{C} = (1, c_2, c_3, \ldots, c_n)$, a {\bf prefix coin system} of $\mathcal{C}$ is defined as $\mathcal{C}' = (1, c_2, c_3, \ldots, c_i)$ where $1\leq i \leq n$.
-The system $C'$ for $1 \leq i < n $ may or may not be orderly.
+Given any coin system $\mathcal{C} = (1, c_2, c_3, \ldots, c_n)$, a {\bf prefix coin system} of $\mathcal{C}$ is defined as $\mathcal{C}' = (1, c_2, c_3, \ldots, c_i)$ where $1\leq i \leq n$.
 We can associate to any $n$-value coin system a string of $n$ symbols where the $i$th symbol is $+$ if the length $i$ prefix coin system is orderly and is $-$ otherwise.
-So for instance, the coin system $(1,2,5,6,10)$ has pattern $(+ + + - +)$, because all the prefix coin systems are orderly except for the fourth $(1,2,5,6)$ which has a counterexample of 10.
-Every coin system with 4 or more coin values has a pattern that begins with $(+++)$ (Theorem~\ref{start+}).
+So for instance, the coin system $(1,2,5,6,10)$ has pattern $+ + + - +$, because all the prefix coin systems are orderly except for the fourth $(1,2,5,6)$ which has a counterexample of 10.
+Every orderly coin system with 4 or more coin values has a pattern that begins with $+++$ (Theorem~\ref{start+}).
 Therefore, orderly coin systems with 6 coin values have one of four possible $+/-$ patterns.
 Our result is as follows.